BasilNasrallah/QR-Reader/README.md

 If you want to try it right now, open the `index.html` in any modern browser over HTTPS or `localhost`.
 Make sure to allow camera access when prompted.

+## Note:
+Make sure to generate the QR code as the terminal name as the validation of the qr code will be as the name of the terminal or a prefix code ending with.

 ---

 👤 Author